Parthsuthar2611/Sales-Insight-daashboard/README.md

 📁 .pbix File Format – Power BI project file format used for report design and sharing.

 🗂️ Data Source
-Source: Kaggle - Superstore Dataset
+Source: Dataset provided by Codebasics

 The dataset includes detailed information on: